 This is also a great reminder to avoid biting off more than we can chew.
 Maybe our goal for this year is to run a 5k, but if we just get off the couch and go outside and expect to be able to sprint down the street like we are at the Olympics, we will likely be disappointed and discouraged.
 Break your goal down into a much smaller step.
 Maybe your first step needs to be getting enough sleep at night so that you have energy to get up early!
 Whatever it is, starting slow and steady is the only way to have sustainable results.

 We were not created to do this life alone!
 It takes a team (even if it is a small team!) of others who can cheer us on when we are discouraged, who can share wisdom from further along the road, and who can remind us of our WHY when the going gets tough.

 4.)
 Check in Regularly- But Not Too Regularly

 Setting up check-in dates with yourself regularly is a great practice.
 It could be a weekly date, a bi-weekly date, or a monthly date depending on your goals.
 But it is just as important not to micro-manage yourself.
 If you are checking in on something like weight-loss every day, then you will likely get frustrated with yourself for not making the progress that you think you are "supposed" to be making.

 Finding something that is exciting and motivating, and yet also not food-related or expensive can be hard.
 But I encourage you to think outside the box.
 For me, as a busy mom, something as simple as leaving the kids with my husband or mom for a few hours while I spend some quiet time at a coffee shop or bookstore is super motivating!

-Maybe for you it is getting your hair done, or taking a long uninterrupted bath, or getting a book you have been wanting.
+Maybe for you it is getting your hair done, or taking a long uninterrupted bath, or getting a great massage.
 Make a list of some things, and then start celebrating!